 - A supportive classroom Environment that is inviting, comfortable, and stimulating

-Parents of SuperCamp grads have reported that when their kids come home they see a major “shift.”
+Parents of SuperCamp grads have reported that when their kids come home, they see a “shift.”
 Here’s what some parents have said …

 "This is the first time in history that my son ever got straight A’s!
 He is using memory techniques, Quantum Reading and note-taking skills.
 I am proud!
 He is proud!" —Connie, SuperCamp grad parent

 "My son never seemed interested in getting good grades.
 When he did homework he did not bother to turn it in.
 He had high A’s in tests but zeros in homework.
-After SuperCamp he has not missed a single assignment.
+Since he returned from SuperCamp, he has not missed a single assignment.
 SuperCamp was worth every penny we spent." —Anita, SuperCamp grad parent

 In Quantum Strategies your student learns how to create an optimal learning environment.
 When studying at home things such as excess paper, books, technology and other clutter distracts students.
 At SuperCamp we teach the why behind clearing the clutter and the how to create a brain-friendly study area.